Locally unital $C^*$-algebras do not admit frames: Locally unital algebras

-From these commutative examples one can easily construct noncommutative examples by considering algebras of functions on corresponding topological spaces which take values in matrix algebras (or in algebras of operators on Hilbert space).
-One more noncommutative example is described by the following theorem.
+From these commutative examples one can easily construct noncommutative examples by considering algebras of functions on corresponding topological spaces that take values in matrix algebras (or in algebras of operators on some Hilbert space).
+Another noncommutative example is described by the following theorem.

 \begin{teo} Let $H$ be a non-separable Hilbert space and $T\in B(H)$ be a bounded operator.
-Then the following statements are equivalent: \begin{enumerate} \item[1)] $H_1:=\operatorname{ker}(T)^{\bot}$ is separable. \item[2)] $H_2:=\operatorname{Im}(T)=T(H)$ is separable. \end{enumerate} Therefore, every operator satisfying these conditions has a local unit and the space $\A$ of all such operators forms a non-unital locally unital $C^*$-algebra. \end{teo}
+Then the following statements are equivalent: \begin{enumerate} \item[1)] $H_1:=\operatorname{ker}(T)^{\bot}$ is separable. \item[2)] $H_2:=\operatorname{ran}(T)=T(H)$ is separable. \end{enumerate} Therefore, every operator satisfying these conditions has a local unit and the space $\A$ of all such operators forms a non-unital locally unital $C^*$-algebra. \end{teo}

 \begin{proof} Implication 1) $\Rightarrow$ 2) is obvious since $T(H)=T(\ker(T)\oplus\ker(T)^{\bot})= T(H_1)$.